 In the ﬁrst phase of LEGEND, approximately 200 kg of enriched 76Ge detectors will be operated.
 LEGEND-200 is located at the Laboratori Nazionali del Gran Sasso (LNGS), and largely reuses the existing GERDA infrastructure, including some of the germanium detectors, the outer water tank, and the inner cryostat.
 The cryostat itself is ﬁlled with liquid argon (LAr), which cools the detectors to around 87 K, shields them from external backgrounds, and acts as an active scintillation medium.
 To detect scintillation light, the volume is instrumented with wavelength shifting ﬁbers, silicon photomultipliers, and wavelength-shifting reﬂectors.
 These can be used to veto background events that deposit part of their energy in the LAr.
 The installation and commissioning of the LAr veto instrumentation, as well as 140 kg of detector strings, had been finished recently, see Fig. 1.
-The beginning of the physics data taking is scheduled for winter 2022/2023.
-The full-scale operation of 200 kg of detector material will then be started in mid-2023, after another installation phase.
+The physics data taking began in early 2023.
+The full-scale operation of almost 200 kg of detector material will then be started in 2024, after another installation phase.
 After ﬁve years of operation, a discovery sensitivity of T1/2 ≥ 1027 yr can be expected, as indicated in Fig. 1.

 In the second stage, the ﬁnal sensitivity goal shall be achieved by increasing the mass of the germanium detector array to at least 1000 kg, with a total run time of around one decade.
 Due to the long time scale needed for the production of the detector material, a novel baseline cryostat concept has been designed, as sketched in Fig. 3.
 It is planned to immerse the detectors into the cryostat in individual batches.
 In this way, data taking can continue with the detectors being already in operation when further batches will be installed.
 Discussions on the ﬁnal location of the experiment in its subsequent stage are still ongoing, as in a different deep underground facility with a larger natural shielding, the background induced by cosmic muons could be reduced.
 In any case, LEGEND-1000, probing T1/2 ≥ 1028 yr, will be among the world leading experiments in the search for 0νββ decay in any isotope.